 At the same time, several cities, provinces, regions and associations, either by themselves or in close alliance with knowledge-based organizations, are working to set up systems of local/regional indicators aligned with those proposed at the Inter-agency and Expert Group on Sustainable Development Goal Indicators (IAEG-SDGs).
 Interesting examples are being developed in Germany and in the province of Barcelona (see Box 5).
-These are also being designed to be reliable and verifiable through the data collection systems available at local/regional level, and are sometimes linked to the monitoring of other policies such as Vienna's Smart Monitor.
+These are also being designed to be reliable and verifiable through the data collection systems available at local/regional level, and are sometimes linked to the monitoring of other policies such as Vienna's Smart Monitor.156

 Another initiative is the Reference Framework for Sustainable Cities (RFSC), an online toolkit designed to assist cities in their self-assessment of the performance and alignment of local strategies and plans in relation to the European Vision of Sustainable Cities.
 This provides a framework of 30 objectives comprising spatial, governance, social, economic and environmental dimensions, and the 17 SDGs, to 'localize the SDGs'.
 Suitable for cities of all sizes and open to all stakeholders, the tool promotes the principles of integrated planning, and a place-based and multi-stakeholder approach.

-At local level, Utrecht, shortlisted for the 4th Guangzhou Awards for Urban Innovation (see Box 4), is currently developing a local SDG data dashboard with existing local indicators connected to the SDG targets.
+157 dashboard with existing local indicators connected to the SDG targets.
 This aims to be accessible to the different departments of the municipality and partners to complement the municipal data with examples of local SDG progress by urban stakeholders.
-At the same time, VNG and Statistics Netherlands (CBS) are working to create a set of indicators at sub-national level.
+158 At the same time, VNG and Statistics Netherlands (CBS) are working to create a set of indicators at sub-national level.
 In Flanders, an indicator set was developed for 91 SDG sub-targets with a basic set of 34 indicators for municipalities, in line with the goals of Vision 2030, the SDG agenda of the Flemish government.
-Some of these indicators are made available to municipalities by higher levels of government, while for others data have to be collected by the municipalities themselves.
-Municipalities decide
+Some of these indicators are made available to municipalities by higher levels of government, while for others data have to be collected by the